 A credit score is a number that lenders assign to individuals based on their credit report from credit reference agencies.
 The score is determined by how likely the individual is to repay a loan on time.

-Lenders, such as Banks, subscribe to one or more of these organisations and use the credit score given to ascertain how likely it is that they will be repaid on time if they give that person a loan.
-The credit score determines how much you will be eligible to borrow and at what interest rate.
+Lenders, such as banks, subscribe to one or more of the three main credit reference agencies in the UK: Equifax, Experian, TransUnion, and Crediva.
+Lenders use the credit score to assess an individual’s creditworthiness and determine how much they will be eligible to borrow and at what interest rate

-If you are a sole trader or partnership looking for finance, then it is very likely that your and your partners' personal credit history will be checked.
-A poor credit history may present an obstacle, especially to Banks who have tightened their policy on lending since the financial crisis and with all of the new FCA regulations which are highly publicised in the media.
+If you are a sole trader or partnership looking for finance, your personal credit history and that of your partners will be checked.
+A poor credit history may make it difficult to obtain financing, especially from banks that have tightened their lending policies since the financial crisis.

 - The amount of debt you currently have

 - The number of late payments (if any)